-In the first part of this article-series, we spoke about some factors can hurt your business.
+In the first part of this article-series, we spoke about the general digital presence definition and some factors can hurt your business.

 - Lack of digital presence